CnmAlper/CnmAlper.me/README.md

 - 👋 Hi, I’m Alper Canimoglu
 - 👀 I’m interested in Programming Languages
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Machine Learning.
 - {💯} I want to share my projects with you.
 - 📫 How to reach me =} canimoglu185@gmail.com